asiamina/UC-STRIDE-User-Centric-Threat-Modeling-Based-on-STRIDE---The-Model-and-Dataset/Attack Descriptons/Denial of Service/readme.md

-# 28 attacks of Type: Denial of Services
+# 28 Attacks of Type: Denial of Services